phernst/ctl/README.md

 Instead of installing the above libraries, you may also start directly by using a Docker image.
-There are two prepared Docker images that you can use as a development
+There are two prepared Docker images that you can use as a development/testing
 environment:
  * `frysch/ubuntu:ocl-nvidia` for Nvidia GPUs
  * `frysch/ubuntu:ocl-intel` for Intel CPUs

 ### Run a GUI example inside Docker
-Give Docker the rights to access the X-Server with
+Give Docker the rights to access the X-Server:
 ```console
 xhost +local:docker
 ```
-Run Docker in interactive mode (`-it`) and shared X11 socket (required for GUI):
+Run Docker in interactive mode (`-it`) and shared X11 socket ( `-e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix` - required only for showing GUIs):
 ```console
 docker run -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix frysch/ubuntu:ocl-intel bash
 ```